Comparing fine-tuning strategies of MACE machine learning force field for modeling Li-ion diffusion in LiF for batteries: Method

 \subsection{Fine-tuning with MACE-MPA-0 data}

 We train two additional models referred to as Fine-Tuned 1 (FT1) and Fine-Tuned 2 (FT2), starting from data sampled from configurations explored by the MACE-MPA-0 trajectories, using naive fine-tuning without incorporating any pre-training data.
+Energy, forces and stresses for new sampled configurations were evaluated with DFT using the Quantum ESPRESSO code \cite{giannozzi2009quantum, Giannozzi_2017, Giannozzi2020exascale}.
+We used the PBE exchange-correlation functional and Projector Augmented Wave (PAW) pseudopotentials \cite{PhysRevLett.77.3865}.
+Brillouin-zone sampling was limited to the $\Gamma$-point.
+Self-consistent convergence threshold was set to $5\ \times \ 10^{-7}$ Ry.
+Plane-wave basis with a kinetic energy cutoff of 110 Ry and charge-density cutoff of 440 Ry, were used.
+Electronic occupations were treated with Gaussian smearing of 0.005 Ry.
+This is consistent with the methodology used to generate the DeePMD dataset~\cite{deangelis2025}.

+A summary of the training data is shown in Table. \ref{tab:active_setup}.
 A total of 76 structures are randomly selected: 16 bulk configurations, 4 structures at each temperature: 300, 400, 500, and 600 $K$, and 60 interstitial configurations, 10 structures at each temperature: 300, 350, 400, 450, 500, and 600 $K$.
 For the FT1 model, we perform two active learning steps.
 In each step, 40 additional structures are selected based on committee disagreement in the interstitial Li in the LiF configuration.
 In total, FT1 is trained on 156 structures and validated on equal amount of structures.
 For the model FT2, we perform only one active learning step.
 In this case, the training data includes both interstitial Li (10 structures per temperature) and bulk (7 structures per temperature) configurations from the committee run.
 This results in a total of 144 structures used for training and similar amount for validation.
-A summary of the training data is shown in Table. \ref{tab:active_setup}.
+The final force disagreement among the ensemble of models was on the order of \num{e-5} eV/\AA \ for FT1 and \num{e-4} eV/\AA \ for FT2 (see Supplementary Information S12).

 \begingroup \endgroup

 The models were trained for 800 epochs using the Huber loss function.
 For these two cases, we found the optimal balance for learning all three components of the loss function by setting the weights to $(\lambda_E, \lambda_F, \lambda_\sigma) = (1, 1, 10)$ for energy, forces, and stresses, respectively .